a-schaefers/themelios/README.md

 - Aims to fail gracefully with continue and retry options.

 ## What Themelios does not do (yet)
-- Currently UEFI is unsupported because UEFI ~~is garbage~~ and does not allow for pure zfs-on-root systems and therefore is to be avoided.
+- Currently UEFI is unsupported because uefi ~~is garbage~~ does not allow for pure zfs-on-root systems and therefore is to be avoided.
-Of course on one peculiar day when I do not feel like gnashing teeth I will implement a uefi configuration option, but the drawbacks are clear and there is no way around them at this time-- uefi is unable to support zfs boot environments, and thus is a step backwards.
+Of course on one peculiar day when I do not mind gnashing teeth, I will implement a uefi configuration option.
+But the drawbacks are clear and there is no way around them at this time-- uefi is unable to support zfs boot environments, and thus is a step backwards in regards to robust systems.

-- Full Disk encryption (Let's just wait for zfsonlinux native encryption to reach full maturity before implementing this...)
+- Full Disk encryption (Let's wait for zfsonlinux native encryption to reach full maturity before implementing this...)

 - **Include the beadm script and with full beadm and nix grub integration on the bootloader.
 [This is my personal first priority.](https://github.com/a-schaefers/grubbe-mkconfig/issues/7)**

 ## What Themelios will never do
-- Using non-native zfs encryption.
+- Use non-native zfs encryption.
 I really don't like the alternatives-- native zfs encryption will offer more flexibility, worth waiting for.
-- Using msdos partition tables-- zfs is GPT by default.
+- Use msdos partition tables-- zfs is GPT by default.
-- Posix-- all NixOS live disks come with bash, "bashism" is okay here, I like bash. :)
+- Posix.
+All NixOS live disks come with bash, "bashism" is okay here, I like bash. :)

 ## Try it in it a VM right now!
 - From a NixOS LiveDisk VM,